talicopanda/social-media-influence-analysis/README.md

 - following: users that this user is following
 - tweets: the original tweets of this user
 - retweets: the retweets of this user
-- retweets in community: the retweets of this user's tweets or retweets by users that follow this user and with a post time after the corresponding tweet/retweet of this user (check who retweeted my retweet/tweet based on the timestamp and if the user follows me).
+- retweets in community: the retweets of this user's retweets by users that follow this user and with a post time after the corresponding tweet/retweet of this user (check who retweeted my retweet/tweet based on the timestamp and if the user follows me).

 Additionally, it holds functionality to compute the demand and supply (as described in [Implementation](#implementation)).